Here’s a look at Mount St. Helens, the most active volcano in the Cascade Mountains in Washington.

-It is located in Washington state, about 55 miles northeast of Portland, Oregon, and 95 miles south of Seattle, Washington.
+Mount St. Helens is located in Washington, about 55 miles northeast of Portland, Oregon, and 95 miles south of Seattle.

-Over the last 500 years, Mount St. Helens has had at least 4 major explosive eruptions and many minor eruptions.
+Over the last 500 years, Mount St. Helens has had at least four major explosive eruptions and many minor eruptions.

-Mount St. Helens was named by Commander George Vancouver and the officers of H.M.S.Discovery for British diplomat Alleyne Fitzherbert (1753-1839).
-Fitzherbert's title was Baron St. Helens.
+Mount St. Helens was named by Commander George Vancouver for British diplomat Alleyne Fitzherbert, whose title was Baron St. Helens.

-1792-1794 - The mountain was named while Commander Vancouver and H.M.S.
-Discovery officers were surveying the northern Pacific coast.
+1792-1794 - The mountain is named while Commander Vancouver is surveying the northern Pacific coast.

 Fifty-seven people are killed.
-Damage caused by the blast costs $1.1 billion (USGS)
+Damage caused by the blast costs $1.1 billion.

-Hot ash causes forest fires, and snow melt from the top of the mountain causes floods.
+Hot ash causes forest fires.
+Snow melt from the top of the mountain causes floods.

 Volcanic ash spreads across the Northwest.
-More than 900,000 tons of ash are cleaned up from areas around Washington state.
+More than 900,000 tons of ash are cleaned up from areas around Washington.

 1980-1986 - Many small eruptions occur.

-March 8, 2005 - Mount St. Helens releases a column of smoke and ash nearly six miles high, leaving a plume visible for more than 50 miles.
+March 8, 2005 - Releases a column of smoke and ash nearly six miles high, leaving a plume visible for more than 50 miles.

 January 2008 - Eruptions that have occured continously since October 2004 cease.